saecki/zig-grep/paper/paper.typ

 { 1, 2 }
 ```]

-For better interoperability with `C` zig also allows sentinel terminated pointers or slices.
+For better interoperability with C @creference Zig also allows sentinel terminated pointers @zigdoc_pointers or slices.
 Most commonly this is used for null-terminated strings:
 #sourcecode[```zig
     const string: *const [32:0]u8 = "this is a null terminated string";
     const fat_pointer_string_slice: []const u8 = string[10..];